A little convenient. Dummy file creation command (Windows/Ubuntu) that can specify any size

 Windows 11 Pro

-On Windows , you can quickly create files of any size you like by using the command
+In Windows , you can quickly create a file of any size using the

-fsutil For example, if you want to create an empty 30MB file, run it from the command prompt as follows:
+fsutil For example, if you want to create an empty file of 30MB, run the following from the command prompt.

-*If it is not created properly, run the command prompt with administrator privileges.
+*If the file is not created successfully, run the command prompt with administrator privileges.

 fsutil file createnew testfile.txt 31457280

-When a file created with the fsutil command is read, all the contents of the file are returned as zero (0x00) data.
-This means that the file does not contain "non-zero" data.
+When you read a file created with the fsutil command, the file contents are returned as all zeros (0x00).
+This means that the file does not contain any "non-zero" data.

-To be precise, when viewed in hexadecimal, it looks like a file filled with zero data, as it is a repeat of "0x00".
+To be precise, the read data is repeated "0x00" in hexadecimal, so it looks like a file filled with only zeros.

-The key is that this zero data is not actually read from blocks on disk.
+It's important to note that this zero data isn't actually read from a block on disk -

-There is certainly space available on the disk, but the data is unused space that has not been physically written to it, so in reality, zero data is returned immediately without accessing the disk.
+space is reserved on the disk, but the data is not physically written to that unused space, so the zero data is returned immediately without actually accessing the disk.

-To create a 30MB file in an Ubuntu environment, run the following:
+For example, to create a 30MB file in Ubuntu, run the following:

 ■Execution environment